rbcministries/cypress-e2e/mage2donations/README.md

 To run as Docker images
 - run `npm run build` to push to ECR
-- Create new task in ECS using magento-e2e cluster and Fargate
+- Create new task in ECS using magento-e2e cluster and Fargate magento2tests Task definition, making sure ports 443 and 80 are open